-I recently obtained my Ph.D. from the School of Mathematics and Statistics, Wuhan University, where I was very fortunate to be advised by Prof. Jerry Zhijian Yang.
-Throughout my research, I was also fortunate to work closely with Prof. Yuling Jiao.
-I earned my Bachelor’s degree in Mathematics from Wuhan University as well.
-In the near future, I will be joining RWTH Aachen University as a postdoctoral researcher at Institute of Geometry and Practical Mathematics, working with Prof. Markus Bachmayr and Prof. Wolfgang Dahmen.
+Previously, I obtained my Ph.D. from the School of Mathematics and Statistics at Wuhan University, where I was advised by Prof. Jerry Zhijian Yang and Prof. Yuling Jiao.
+I earned a Bachelor’s degree in Mathematics from Wuhan University as well.

-My research interests lie at the intersection of computational mathematics, statistics, and machine learning, with a particular emphasis on learning theory, generative models, and scientific machine learning.
+My research interests lie at the intersection of computational mathematics, statistics, and machine learning, with a particular focus on scientific machine learning, generative models, and learning theory.

 Research interests